 Family style lunch is one of the Green Vale traditions that, more than any other, sets the stage for a well informed relationship between faculty and students.
 There’s nothing quite like casual conversation and sharing a laugh -- while enjoying a good meal -- to bring people of all ages together.

-- Ninth Grade Trip
+- Eighth Grade Trip

 - First Grade Tea

 - Class plays each year involve all students from kindergarten through eighth grade in the production of a musical, comedy or drama every single year.
 The opportunity for creativity is matched only by the sense of pride they display as they confidently perform before their peers, teachers and families.
 The Upper School production is always a grand and cherished memory for students.